 should be used on a regular monitoring basis (weekly, biweekly, monthly) to detect total accumulated

 gluten exposure over the previous week.
-Visit our Procedures page to learn more about each
+Visit How It Works and How To Use to learn more about each

 test and their performance specifications.